jmacglashan/decisions_and_dragons/content/posts/ddpg_grad.md

 h'(x) = f'(g(x))g'(x).
 $$

 The chain rule is useful because it allows us to simplify the computation of derivatives of complex functions by decomposing the function into sub functions for which we already know the derivative.
 E.g., if I asked you to compute the derivative of $\sin(x^2)$, you don't have to do the exhaustive work of solving a limit of the expression.
-Instead, if you already know the derivative of $\sin(x)$ and the derivative of $x^2$, then you can use the chain rule to compute the derivate of $\sin(x^2)$.
+If you already know the derivative of $\sin(x)$ and the derivative of $x^2$, then you can use the chain rule to compute the derivate of $\sin(x^2)$.

 ### Multivariable functions